Last Updated on January 1, 2026

 That’s why homeowners who live in Los Angeles and other earthquake-prone areas of California must construct their homes according to the state’s law.
 In addition, they should also strengthen their buildings’ walls through reinforced masonry walls in order to keep your home protected from unpredictable elements, such as storms and seismic activity.

 But, unreinforced masonry walls (URMs) can’t work in such areas as it puts the structure at greater risk for a partial or complete collapse in an earthquake.
 Generally, unreinforced masonry buildings have load-bearing and non-load-bearing walls.
 However, when reinforcing materials like concrete, cinder blocks, or rebar are used, neither of these is supported.
-Typically, unreinforced masonry is made of bricks, hollow clay tiles, stone, concrete blocks, or adobe.

 Let’s discuss in detail unreinforced masonry buildings so you can protect your home from destruction.
 The following guide will elaborate on what unreinforced masonry walls are, how to identify one, and what you should do to make the wall stronger.

-What Are Unreinforced Masonry Walls (URM)?
+What Are Unreinforced Masonry Walls (URMs)?

 Unreinforced Masonry Wall